 - obtain a court clearance receipt (with a final disposition code and date, violation code and date, and complaint number) or a Court Abstract form.

-- bring the receipt or Abstract to any MVD driver license office and pay a $10 reinstatement fee (no personal checks), in addition to an application fee.
+- bring the receipt or Abstract to any MVD driver license office and pay a $10 suspension fee (no personal checks).
+Fees also may include an additional application fee.
 If we do not have a digital photo on file, you must apply in person.
 Otherwise, you may pay these fees by mail or online.

 Reinstate your driver license online